-There are no roads into Shageluk.
-Locals use ATVs, snow machines and dog teams to get around.
+There are no roads into Shageluk but there are roads around the village.
+Locals use ATVs, snow machines and trucks to get around.
 The Innoko River is used for transportation – boats in the summer and snow machines in the winter.
 The river is usually frozen from November to May.
 Small planes come to the village daily as long as weather permits.

 Ask a villager what their most important possessions are and the reply will be snow machine, boat, rifle and TV.
 To keep busy, the kids of Shageluk hunt, fish, watch TV, watch movies, play video games and they LOVE basketball.
 They travel by plane or snow machine to play games in other villages.

 While a bush doctor, Musher lived in Bethel.
 She visited each of her villages two times per year.
 During the rest of the year, there was a health aide at the clinic to see patients.
-Everyday via radio medical traffic, the doctor talked with the health aide to discuss the condition of patients seen that day.
+Everyday via radio, the doctor talked with the health aide to discuss the condition of patients seen that day.
 If anyone was seriously ill, and urgently needed to be seen by a doctor, the patient would be flown to Bethel about 150 miles away.

-Well, there you have it – my musher’s account of life in Shageluk, medical treatment in the bush and a short description of the trail.
-None of Musher’s pictures were digital so thanks to my friend, Kim Slade the 2007 teacher on the Trail, for sharing her digital images.
-Next Handler will tell us about Anvik and Grayling.
-Stay tuned and remember in everything do your best everyday and always have a plan.
+Well, there you have it – my musher’s account of life in Shageluk, medical treatment in the bush and a little about the trail.
+None of Musher’s pictures were digital so thanks to my friend, Jeff Schultz, for sharing his photos of Shageluk.

 Born to Run,